peteash10/art.peteashton.com/_posts/2014-07-07-Bham-Obscura-first-camera.md

 ![](http://art.peteashton.com/assets/images/bco/bco_1_05.jpg)

 Later we got rid of the box model and made a triangular black bag which hung in the frame with a hole on the front that you put you head through.
+We disguised its bin-bag looks with a funky piece of gold cloth from Birmingham's Rag Market.

 ![](http://art.peteashton.com/assets/images/bco/bco_1_06.jpg)